RajuKalidindi/django-weatherAPI/README.md

         python manage.py runserver
         ```

+ 7. **Access the Application:**

-    Access the Application Open your web browser and navigate to http://127.0.0.1:8000/ to view your application in action.
+    Open your web browser and navigate to 'http://127.0.0.1:8000/'.
+Append one of the provided endpoints with any of the three cities to see your application in action.